-Trine to host Hoosier Boys State
+Trine to host Hoosier Boys State for fifth year

 ANGOLA, Ind. – Trine University will host Hoosier Boys State for the fifth year from June 16-21.